 - MS in Medical Laboratory Sciences (Fort Worth campus)

-The last sixteen months of the Medical Laboratory Science degree/certificate program is completed at the Department of Medical Laboratory Sciences located in Fort Worth, Texas.
+The last sixteen months of the Medical Laboratory Sciences degree/certificate program is completed at the Department of Medical Laboratory Sciences located in Fort Worth, Texas.
 The Department consists of a teaching center and numerous clinical affiliates located in the Dallas/Fort Worth Metroplex and surrounding areas.
 The teaching center is housed in the Schaffer Building in Fort Worth, which consists of a lecture room, six laboratories, and a computer lab.
 The MLS program is accredited by the National Accrediting Agency for Medical Laboratory Sciences (NAACLS) 5600 N. River Road, Suite 720, Rosemont, IL 60018.
 A continuous 16-month professional laboratory curriculum is offered, totaling 55 semester hours, with 11 months in the teaching center and 5 months in the clinical affiliate.

 A maximum of thirty-five students are admitted to the MLS program in the Spring and Fall semesters of each year, with application deadlines of the preceding September 1 and March 15, respectively.
 Admission is on a competitive basis.
 An overall minimum GPA of 2.5/4.00, with a minimum GPA of 2.8 in science and math, is required.
 NAACLS specifies that prerequisite college courses and numbers of credits required shall be those necessary to ensure admission of individuals prepared for the educational program.
 Prerequisite content area includes general chemistry, organic and/or biochemistry, general biological sciences, microbiology, and mathematics.
 Survey courses do not qualify as fulfillment of chemistry and biological science prerequisites.
 Developmental mathematics courses will not satisfy the mathematics requirements.